Why diesel is more fun to drive?

 Pros of petrol engines.
 Petrol is cheaper than diesel at the pump.
 Not only that, petrol cars have always been cheaper to buy overall.
 Some people prefer the quiet and refined driving experience of a petrol car over a diesel car.
 Parts for diesel cars are cheaper meaning that repairs aren’t as costly.

-Who should buy diesel car?
+When should you buy a diesel car?

 Other than that, diesel engines offer great mileage and performance.
 The cost of buying a diesel car is much higher initially than a petrol car.
 Also another thing to keep in mind is – one should only buy a diesel car if your running is high and ranges above 50km to 80km daily.